Laci Kay Somers Exposes Chest In Barely-There Swimsuit

 “Wow that’s a nice picture you look amazing that red looks good on you,” said another fan.

 In other news, Laci shared another photo five days ago that received a ton of love.
-It was liked over 242,000 times, and showed her wearing lacy, white lingerie.
+It was liked over 242,000 times and showed her wearing lacy, white lingerie.
 It had a very high cut at the bottom, which rested on her waist.
 The model also wore a jacket, but it fell down her arms in the shot.

 The photo appeared to be much-loved by Somers’ fans, who left plenty of adoring comments.